 TEACHING in Eastern Europe is tied to a degree: there are pedagogical universities.
 However, one cannot teach at a school without a degree and is very unlikely to teach a subject outside their specialism.
 On another hand, a graduate of a high rated university would encounter no obstacles to teaching the specialist subject without any additional training.
 The beginner teachers simply learn as they go, from experience and colleagues.

 In contrary, in the UK, pedagogics is commonly considered far more important than deep subject knowledge.
 If you are an English Language graduate but fancy teaching History, you will be required to take a short subject course and, then, allowed to enter the teaching training (PGCE or Teach First).
-Once teachers pass for the Qualified Teaching Status (QTS), they may teach literary any subject.
+Once teachers pass for the Qualified Teaching Status (QTS), they may teach literally any subject.

 I have seen musicians teaching Maths, RE teachers teaching PE and historians teaching textile.
 This just shows how basic the UK school curriculum is if anyone without a piece of specialist knowledge can take on teaching it.
 How you teach comes above what you teach.
 Good pedagogics is seen as the panacea that is supposed to solve any motivational difficulty therefore, a teacher does all the job and takes all the responsibility and blame.
 Unlike in Eastern Europe.

-EXPECTATION OF RESPONSIBILITY from CHILDREN AND PARENTS comes from a very simple logic: parents are the most interested party when it comes to their kids' success.
+EXPECTATION OF RESPONSIBILITY from CHILDREN AND PARENTS comes from a very simple logic: parents are the most interested stakeholders when it comes to their kids' success.
 At least, they are supposed to be...
 Therefore, it is the parents' job to motivate a child to do well at school and the teachers' job is to deliver the subject of their specialism.

 Communication between school and home in Eastern Europe is always very efficient and 'family-like'.
 There are occasions when a teacher would call parents in the evening to tell about seeing the child smoking outside the school.
 And parental love is understood as a craving to prepare a young person for life in the big world.

-Therefore, parents demand a lot from their own kids and rarely spoil them or make excuses, on one hand; on another hand, parents actively search for opportunities for their children's development, e.g., extra-curricular activities.
-In Eastern Europe, neither parent nor teacher will tell their child 'well done' without an actual reason to be proud, and just for the sake of encouragement or motivation... because they see it as a false presence.
+Therefore, parents demand a lot from their own kids and rarely spoil them or make excuses, on one hand; on another hand, they actively search for opportunities for their children's development, e.g., extra-curricular activities.
+In Eastern Europe, neither parent nor teacher will tell their child 'well done' without an actual reason to be proud, and just for the sake of encouragement or motivation... because they see it as a false praise.
 Many of their kids feel the same when they get praised 'for nothing' in a British school.
 A cheesy 'well do-o-one!' would rather give a Slavonic teenager unpleasant shivers down their spine.
 They simply do not trust this kind of praise.

 Here is an example from a British school.
-A boy of A* abilities, who is a part of a mixed abilities class, gained grade B in a History mock exam.
+A boy of A* abilities, who is a part of a mixed abilities class, gained grade B in a history mock exam.
 His result was still better than the rest of the class' results.
 As I observed him 'dancing' around with joy, I said to him ‘What are you so happy about?
 You should have at least A and the grade you got is rather a bad result for you!’
-I saw approval on the teacher’s face but I wonder why did not she say it to the boy herself?
+I noticed approval on the teacher’s face at that moment but I wonder why did not she say it to the boy herself?
 Was this the lack of honesty, unnecessary tactfulness or she simply did not care as long as the pupil's grade was 'C or above'?
 Having worked in the system for 8 years, I would vote for answer number 3.

 The same false tactfulness is present in parents evenings.
 Under its veil, many parents do not get to understand the seriousness some of their children's learning situations or that their child could do much better, say achieve A instead of C. On another hand, in former USSR teachers communicate quite bluntly about academic achievement or lack of it as well as about behaviour, often in presence of other parents, therefore, it puts additional social pressure.